pzerger/supplemental/global/tips.md

 ![categories](/global/images/categories.jpg)

-**Figure**.
+**Figure 1**.
 The "Flagged for Review" category on the Categories screen.

 ### Buttons